-Debby Mason has been a printmaker for over 25 years, specialising in etchings and mezzotints.
-Debby lives and works in wonderful surroundings near Plymouth beside Hooe Lake.
+I've been a printmaker for over 25 years, specialising in etchings and mezzotints.
+I am fortunate to live and work in wonderful surroundings near Plymouth beside Hooe Lake.